MohammadAnas5/Real-Estate-Analysis/README.md

 ## Outlier Removal:
 The code removes the outliers by using business logic.
 The outlier is considered to be any property with a 'total_sqft' to 'bhk' ratio less than 300 square feet per bedroom.
 This is considered unusual, and such properties are removed.

-Overall, the data cleaning process ensures that the data is free of missing values, range values, and outliers.
+- `Overall`, the data cleaning process ensures that the data is free of missing values, range values, and outliers.
 The feature engineering step creates new features that can help in further analysis.